Cross-Gender Communication in Cyberspace

 Methodology:

-I sent out a questionnaire (Appendix A) to several different newsgroups and
+I sent out a questionnaire (Appendix A) to several different newsgroups

 electronic mailing lists (Appendix B).
 The responses that I have received

 have been illuminating.
-Most of the people who took the time to respond to
+Most of the people who took the time to respond

-my questionnaire were helpful and supportive, sharing their experiences and
+my questionnaire were helpful and supportive, sharing their experiences

 thoughts candidly.
-While the number of responses that I've received (25) is
+While the number of responses that I've received (25)

 not statistically significant, I feel that the respondents' voices are